coderdj/kodiaq/source/options.rst

    * **blt_size {int}**
      Size of a block transfer.
-The default is the maximum size of 524288 bytes.
-There is probably no reason to change this.
+The default is the maximum size of 8 MB.
+There is probably no reason to change this unless you use a different model of digitizer.
-   * **run_start {int} {int}**
+   * **run_start {int} **
      Define how a run is started.
 0 means via VME register and 1 means via s-in.
 Option 1 should always be used if you have multiple digitizers as it synchronizes the clocks of the digitizers.
+   * **run_start_module {int} **
-The second option is ignored if the first argument is set to zero (but must still be provided).
-If the first argument is set to one the board ID of the crate controller that will be used to start the run must be provided as the second argument.
+     If run_start is set to '1', this option provides the ID of the crate controller that will be used to start the run.
+Ignored if run_start is 0.
    * **baseline_mode {int}**
      kodiaq contains an automated routine to adjust the baselines so that the full dynamic range of each input channel is